WOMEN'S BASKETBALL FAQS

 Women's Basketball game day will call locations and availability:

-Will call located in the southeast corner of the Schottenstein Center and is open M-F 8am-5pm and starting 1 hour before tip-off on home game days:
+Will call located in the Southeast corner of the Schottenstein Center is open M-F 8am until the end of halftime and starting 90 minutes before face-off on home game days.

-Will call located in the southwest corner of the Schottenstein Center 1 hour prior to tip-off remaining open until halftime:
+Will call located in the Northwest corner of the Schottenstein Center opens 90 minutes prior to tip-off remaining open until halftime:

 WOMEN'S BASKETBALL AWAY GAMES

 The away game allotments that we receive are usually minimal.
 We do not typically have an away game sale for the general public.
 We encourage you to contact the host school for any availability they may have.

 - Duplicate tickets may be requested due to the following situations which include but are not limited to: tickets not received in the mail from the Ohio State Ticket Office, tickets which are lost, stolen, washed, destroyed or lost via 3rd party mailing.

 - Duplicates may only be requested by the original account holder in person or IN WRITING via e-mail to email@example.com or by fax to (614) 688-3032.
 When making the request, the original account holder may give one alternate pick up name if necessary.